Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters as Races.md

 abilities or great physical power, and thus are questionable at best as characters (except in high-level campaigns).

-**Starting Level of a Monster PC:** Monsters suitable for play have a level adjustment given in their statistics.
+### Starting Level of a Monster PC
+Monsters suitable for play have a level adjustment given in their statistics.
 Add a monster's level adjustment to its Hit Dice and class levels to get the creature's effective character level, or ECL.
 Effectively, monsters with a level